-Job organizational context:

-The Nutrition Manager GJP is to be used in a large Country Office (CO) where the Representative is at the D2/D1 level and the Nutrition Programme is a component of the Country Programme (or UNDAF).
-The Nutrition Manager reports to the Chief of Nutrition/CSD who is at Level 5.
+Job organizational context: The Chief, Nutrition GJP is to be used in a large Country Office (CO) where the Representative is at the D2/D1 level and the Nutrition Programme is a component of the Country Programme (or UNDAF).
+The Chief, Nutrition reports to the Representative or Deputy Representative.